Fall 2022: Journeys in Genealogy

 Day 12: Thursday, Oct.
 20

-We'll head south, into the heart of the Ardennes forest to visit some iconic WWII sites in and around Bastogne.
+Afterwards, we'll load up onto our coach and head south into the heart of the Ardennes forest to visit some iconic WWII sites in and around Bastogne.
 This town became a household name during the bitter winter of 1944, as Hitler launched a final major attack on a thinly held American line, creating the "Battle of the Bulge."
-We'll visit the massive Mardasson Monument and even visit some foxholes in a nearby wood, once dug and held by the men of Easy Company, aka "Band of Brothers."
+We'll visit the massive Mardasson Monument and the museum there - and even visit some foxholes in a nearby wood (the "Bois Jacques"), once dug and held by the men of Easy Company, aka "Band of Brothers."

 Day 13: Friday, Oct.
 21